 Switzerland has its fair share of jaw-dropping train journeys.
 Each train tour brings you the comfort and ease of train travel combined with the beauty of the Swiss mountains.

-A brief history of the Bernina Express train line
+A Brief History of the Bernina Express Train Line

 Before you embark on this fantastic journey, you should know one thing.
-You will not be on one, but on two amazing railways: the Albula Line and the Bernina Line.
+You will not be on one but two amazing railways: the Albula Line and the Bernina Line.
 Both lines have been considered UNESCO World Heritage sites since 2008, with the trendy town of St. Moritz in between.

 Then in 1969, the Rhaetian Railways (Rhätische Bahn, RhB) opened a through-and-through service from Chur to Tirano.
 Bear in mind that other services are available from Davos, Landquart, and St. Moritz.
 So, wherever you are staying in Graubünden, there will be an opportunity to catch the Bernina Express easily.